Günther Herrmann (SS commander): Trial and conviction

 Herrmann was arrested in 1962, but was released on bail.
 On 12 January 1973 he was convicted for his responsibility for the murder of Jews, Soviet state officials, members of the resistance and the mentally disabled as committed by the Sonderkommando 4b in Ukraine in 1941–42.
-Herrmann was given a prison sentence of seven years.
+Herrmann was sentenced to 7 years in prison.
+He was released from prison on 26 October 1980.